-In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after being diagnosed with Biliary Cirrhosis, Primary Biliary Cirrhosis (PBC) or Primary Biliary Cholangitis.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after being diagnosed with Biliary Cirrhosis, Primary Biliary Cirrhosis (PBC), or Primary Biliary Cholangitis.

 Questions that will be directly addressed will include:

-- Can I qualify for life insurance after I’ve been diagnosed with Biliary Cirrhosis?
+• Can I qualify for life insurance after I’ve been diagnosed with Biliary Cirrhosis?

-- Why do life insurance companies care if I’ve been diagnosed with Biliary Cirrhosis?
+• Why do life insurance companies care if I’ve been diagnosed with Biliary Cirrhosis?

-- What kind of information will the insurance companies ask me or be interested in?
+• What kind of information will the insurance companies ask me or be interested in?

-- What “kind” of life insurance can I qualify for?
+• What “kind” of life insurance can I qualify for?

-- What can I do to help ensure that I get the “best life insurance” for me?
+• How can I help ensure I get the “best life insurance” for me?

-So, without further ado, let’ dive right in!
+So, without further ado, let’s dive right in!

 Can I qualify for life insurance after I’ve been diagnosed with Biliary Cirrhosis?

-This means that if an individual is determined to find some way to purchase insurance coverage, they will need to seek out some type of “alternative” product, which won’t require them to have to “medically” qualify.
+This means that if an individual is determined to find some way to purchase insurance coverage, they will need to seek out some “alternative” product, which won’t require them to have to “medically” qualify.

 Why do life insurance companies care if I’ve been diagnosed with Biliary Cirrhosis?